narayanansriram/iOS-University-CP/Assignment-1-Flixster/Flixster/README.md

 - <img src="https://media.giphy.com/media/h2lIpwCyMoWHw19omQ/giphy.gif" width=250><br>

 ### Notes
-- Autoresizing, especially regarding Title and Synopsis cell, with ellipsis properly appearing at the end
+- Autoresizing, especially regarding Title and Synopsis cell, with ellipsis not properly appearing at the end and the title block jumping off the top -- solution was compression priority